Vegetable Dumplings with Rice Paper

 • Cooking Vegetable Dumplings with Rice Paper:

-1. Soak the glass noodles in hot water for 5 minutes until softened.
+1. Soak the glass noodles in warm water for 5 minutes until softened.
 Drain and cut the noodles into shorter lengths.

 Soak the glass noodles in hot water for 5 minutes until softened.
 Drain and cut the noodles into shorter lengths.Soak the glass noodles in hot water for 5 minutes until softened.
 Drain and cut the noodles into shorter lengths.